 Build better trend reports with Pipelines

-One of the main ways Quick Base helps companies perfect their unique processes is by automating routine work.
+One of the main ways Quickbase helps you perfect your unique business processes is by automating routine work.
 This saves time, improves your employees’ morale, and reduces risk for your business.

-Did you know you can power trend reports using pipelines?
+Many companies use automations to supply the data for trend reports today.
+Did you know you can also power trend reports using pipelines?
 Pipelines is an exciting new technology which makes it easier than ever for you to automate your workflow, even across your ecosystem of software tools.
 Read on to learn how to set up trend reports using pipelines.

 Example use case: managing a portfolio of IT projects